-I'm a polymath senior research scientist at NVIDIA
+I'm a polymath research scientist and manager at NVIDIA,

 During Fall 2016 I was a Research Intern at Gracenote in Emeryville, where I